luxola/sephora-test/readME.md

 *Your code should be flexible enough so that it will still work properly if more scripts are added in any folder

+*We do not ask for an actual database implementation.
+The whole 'running the query and saving it inside a table' part should be abstracted with a dummy function.
+Please focus on the code.

-*You can use the following dummy function as a placeholder for the function actually running the sql scripts (in go):
+*You can use the following dummy function as a placeholder for the function actually running the sql scripts (here in golang):

 ```go
 func() {